theramiyer/blog/content/posts/2020/2020-06-24-prevent-covid-19.md

 But the truth still is that the curve did not flatten in its real sense; of course, the exponential growth slowed compared to what it would have been had there been no lockdown.
 I would still call it a partial win.
 But as was evident, we could not sustain that way.
 We decided to unlock, and lock those specific clusters that could be responsible for the spread.
 Instead of locking the potential targets, we lock the sources.
 Again, no doubt, a better approach.

-But here is the problem: <span class='small-caps'>COVID-19</span> is often silent.
+But here is the problem: {{< smallcaps "COVID-19" >}} is often silent.

 {{< toc >}}

 ## Understanding the pathogen

-A coronavirus causes <span class='small-caps'>COVID-19</span>.
+A coronavirus causes {{< smallcaps "COVID-19" >}}.
 And a coronavirus is a virus.
 Stating the obvious, am I?
 Humour me for a minute.

 A virus is not a living being, but a bacteria is.
 A bacteria is much bigger than a virus.
 An antibiotic can kill bacteria; it cannot kill a virus.
 But why are we into "differentiate between a bacteria and virus"?
-Because there are people out there, claiming that a bacteria caused death by <span class='small-caps'>COVID-19</span>[^800b055a]; that the doctors could have prevented the deaths by prescribing antibiotics.
+Because there are people out there, claiming that a bacteria caused death by {{< smallcaps "COVID-19" >}}[^800b055a]; that the doctors could have prevented the deaths by prescribing antibiotics.

 ### Transmission

 A virus is a non-living thing.
 A virus, in a sense, is a complex chemical.
 It attaches to a cell and corrupts it.
 It naturally follows that a virus cannot move on its own---it has no limbs, no wings.
 This is where carriers come into play.
 The technical name for these carriers is 'vectors'.
 In case of dengue or malaria, the vector is a mosquito.
 The virus infects a human, a mosquito bites an infected human.
 The human's blood has the virus, which the mosquito carries to another human, and ends up transferring it to him when biting.
 The second human is now infected.

 In case of dengue, the mosquito is the carrier, and the human is the victim.
-In case of <span class='small-caps'>COVID-19</span>, both, the carrier and the victim are human.
+In case of {{< smallcaps "COVID-19" >}}, both, the carrier and the victim are human.

 ### Viability